Verrastranda

-Verrastranda is a village located in the municipality of Steinkjer in Trøndelag county, Norway.
+Verrastranda is a village located in Steinkjer Municipality in Trøndelag county, Norway.
 It is located on the north shore of the Verrasundet arm of the Trondheimsfjord.
-The village of Verrabotn lies about 20 km to the southwest and the village of Follafoss lies about 15 km to the northeast.
+The village of Verrabotn (in Indre Fosen Municipality) lies about 20 km to the southwest and the village of Follafoss lies about 15 km to the northeast.
 Norwegian National Road 720 runs through the village.
 Verrastranda has a primary school.